 Re C (Revocation of Placement Order) EWCA Civ 1598

-Mark appeared as junior counsel, led by Karl Rowley QC, acting on behalf of the subject children, in the first case before the Court of Appeal to address the principles which a court should consider when dealing with an application to revoke a placement order which proceeds past the permission stage to a substantive hearing.
+Mark appeared as junior counsel, led by Karl Rowley KC, acting on behalf of the subject children, in the first case before the Court of Appeal to address the principles which a court should consider when dealing with an application to revoke a placement order which proceeds past the permission stage to a substantive hearing.
 The judgment is available here.

 YW (A Child) (Adequacy of Reasons) EWCA Civ 1174